ferchault/APDFT/README.md

 [Documentation](https://multiqm.readthedocs.io/)

-# multiQM
+# APDFT

-Used to calculate quantum-chemical data one molecule at a time? multiQM uses [APDFT](https://arxiv.org/abs/1809.01647) to give properties of many similar molecules at once.
+Used to calculate quantum-chemical data one molecule at a time?
+[APDFT](https://arxiv.org/abs/1809.01647) uses perturbation theory to give properties of many similar molecules at once.